Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Conclusions

 \section{Conclusions}

-In this paper, we formulate a finite-horizon MDP model for the sequential problem of optimizing inventory control and making dispensing decisions for a POD.
-We propose a novel actor-critic algorithm that utilizes problem structure in both the policy and value approximations (state-dependent basestock structure for the policy and concavity for the value functions).
-We prove that both the policy and value converge almost surely to their optimal counterparts; the proof builds upon ideas found in \citet{bertsekas1996neuro-dynamic} and \citet{nascimento2009optimal}.
+In this paper, we formulate a hierarchical MDP model for the sequential problem of optimizing inventory control and making dispensing decisions for a public health organization.
+We propose a novel, provably convergent actor-critic algorithm that utilizes problem structure in both the policy and value approximations (state-dependent basestock structure for the policy and concavity for the value functions).
 Although the algorithm is developed in the setting of our specific MDP, the general paradigm of a structured actor-critic algorithm is likely to be of broader methodological interest.
-Numerical experiments show that high-quality policies can be obtained in a reasonable amount of time and that the convergence of the policy shows is significantly less noisy when compared to competing algorithms.
-Lastly, we provide a case study for the problem of dispensing naloxone to opioid users via mobile clinics and investigate the influence of rising prices of naloxone.
+Numerical experiments show that high-quality policies can be obtained in a small number of iterations and that the convergence of the policy is significantly less noisy when compared to competing algorithms.
+Lastly, we propose an aggregation-based version of our algorithm and provide a case study for the problem of dispensing naloxone to first responders.